Photos & Video

 Ollie went on to state "He is a good-looking bay and well proportioned.
 I'd expect him to lengthen and I'd love to take him to York for the Rous Stakes in June if everything works out for him. "

-This colt is currently at Ollie Pears' yard in Malton and will be broken in before November and then enter full training straight afterward.
+This horse is currently at Ollie Pears' yard in Malton and will be broken in before November and then enter full training straight afterward.
 After trotting and cantering in December, he will have a short rest before getting ready to race in the first few months of the 2020 season.
+He will be named in October

-We are already reporting on the colt's progress for shareholders on an ad-hoc basis, reporting on the major breakthroughs with his training - and we will provide regular updates on her progress on the gallops and with his education in detail from January onward.
+We are already reporting on the gelding's progress for shareholders on an ad-hoc basis, reporting on the major breakthroughs with his training - and we will provide regular updates on his progress on the gallops and with his education in detail from January onward.
 During the heart of the season we publish update reports every 7-10 days, and more regularly when he actively starts racing.

-If everything goes to plan, and the colt is far enough forward both mentally and physically, he will start racing in May or June - although this could slip to June or July if he grows considerably through the winter.
+If everything goes to plan, and the youngster is far enough forward both mentally and physically, he will start racing in May or June - although this could slip to June or July if he grows considerably through the winter.
 He will get plenty more gallop experience up the 'Wold Gallop' at Malton and will be race right through summer 2020.
 We expect between 3 and 7 runs from this colt this season, and he will most likely race around the Yorkshire, Lancashire and North Eastern racetracks.
-Please also be aware that there is every chance Ollie will have this horse gelded before he starts racing, to ensure the horse enjoys a better standard of life.

 Form & Race Plans